Niacinamide (vitamin B3) is pretty awesome for alleviating anxiety as well as mood disorders.

 That’s due to lactate (or lactic acid) buildup.

-Now, as it turns out, having high blood levels of lactate isn’t all that great if you’re dealing with anxiety and panic attacks.
+Now, as it turns out, having high blood levels of lactate may not be all that great if you’re dealing with anxiety and panic attacks.

 So… maybe lactate is acting as an anxiety trigger?

-High lactate is a powerful anxiety trigger and can provoke panic attacks in susceptible individuals (related to central noradrenergic activation).
+High blood lactate levels seems to be a powerful anxiety trigger and can provoke panic attacks in susceptible individuals (related to central noradrenergic activation).

-I found this case report where an individuals suffering from MELAS was given 4 grams of niacinamide daily…
+I found this case report where an individuals suffering from MELAS syndrome – an inborn mitochondrial disease where energy production fails with resulting build up of lactic acid in the body – was given 4 grams of niacinamide daily.

 Niacinamide improves glucose oxidation and increases the NAD+/NADH+ ratio → the body can get rid off excess lactate (turning it into pyruvate) which helps reduce anxiety levels!